PeterC66/m4ops/NotesStandardsPractices.md

 - Note that ModalForForms uses the VuexApi data as spec, thus its '(vfg_)model' is changed by any form entries
   - for passwords, and any other sensitive data, the action to clear it should be included
   - eg dispatch('clearFormField', {formId: 'LogIn', fieldName: 'password'});
-- Another main Modal component is ModalForMessages, similar to ModalForForms, except
+- Another main Modal component is **ModalForMessages**, similar to ModalForForms, except
-  - oit displays the text in the messagesArray (set by showPortal)
+  - it displays the text in the messagesArray (set by showPortal)
+- Yet another main Modal component is **ModalForOPSForms**, similar to ModalForForms, except:
+  - it expects to be accessing a vector layer, with a specified OPSForm by formId (eg 1B)
+  - it has a local copy of the nmodel so nothing in the form data is overwritten

 #### Other Vue aspects